chenxinw/ExtNCO/README.md

 cd baselines/gcn_mcts/
 bash solve.sh
 ```
-We provide sripts for REI, TSPLib, and VLSI datasets, and you need to comment the unused parts.
+We provide sripts for REI, TSPLib, and VLSI datasets, and you need to comment the un-used parts.